 - Associate Professor Applied Physics RMIT University

-- Senior Adjunct positions at the University of Sydney (School of Molecular and Microbial Biosceinces) and Monash University (Departments of Chemical and Materials Engineering).
+- Senior Adjunct positions at the University of Sydney (School of Molecular and Microbial Biosciences) and Monash University (Departments of Chemical and Materials Engineering).

-- Instrument advisory team for the SANS instrument Bilby, and the new low-q neutron instrument Kookaburra at the Bragg Institute.
+- Instrument advisory team for the SANS instrument, BILBY, and the new low-q neutron instrument, KOOKABURRA, at the Australian Centre for Neutron Scattering.